skandermoalla/pytoych-benchmark/README.md

   To get started, follow the instructions in `installation/docker-amd64-cuda/README.md`.

-  We ran our experiments on 80GB NVIDIA A100 GPUs and AMD EPYC 7543 CPUs.
+  We ran our experiments on an 80GB NVIDIA A100 GPU and AMD EPYC 7543 CPUs.
-  To run them, you should have at least TODO: FILL IN THE MINIMUM HARDWARE REQS IF APPLICABLE.

 - **Conda for osx-arm64**
   This option works for macOS machines with Apple Silicon and can leverage MPS acceleration.

   To get started, follow the instructions in `installation/conda-osx-arm64-mps/README.md`.

-  We ran our experiments on an Apple M2 MacBook Air with 24GB of memory.
+  We ran our experiments on an Apple M2 MacBook Air with 10 GPU cores and 24GB of memory.
-  To run them, you should have at least TODO: FILL IN THE MINIMUM HARDWARE REQS IF APPLICABLE.

 ### Data

-> [!IMPORTANT]
-> **TEMPLATE TODO**:
-> Fill `data/README.md` or delete this section, then delete this note.

 Refer to `data/README.md`.

 ### Logging and tracking experiments

 We use [Weights & Biases](https://wandb.ai/site) to log and track our experiments.
-If you're logged in, your default entity will be used (A fixed entity is not set in the config), and you can set another entity with the `WANDB_ENTITY` environment variable.
+If you're logged in, your default entity will be used (a fixed entity is not set in the config), and you can set another entity with the `WANDB_ENTITY` environment variable.
 Otherwise, the runs will be anonymous (you don't need to be logged in).

 ## Reproduction and Experimentation

 ### Reproducing our results

-> [!IMPORTANT]
-> **TEMPLATE TODO**:
-> Keep these scripts up to date and run your experiments using them.
-Delete this note when shipping.

 We provide scripts to reproduce our work in the `reproducibility-scripts/` directory.
 It has a README at its root describing which scripts reproduce which experiments.